Willy Adames Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 9.7 K/9, the fifth-best in the league.
+- The 9.5 strikeouts per nine innings compiled by the Red Sox pitching staff ranks sixth in MLB.

-- The Red Sox's 5.08 team ERA ranks 25th across all league pitching staffs.
+- The Red Sox have the 25th-ranked team ERA among all MLB pitching staffs (5.10).

-- Red Sox pitchers combine to give up the fourth-most home runs in baseball (30 total, 1.4 per game).
+- Red Sox pitchers combine to allow 31 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- Whitlock (1-1) gets the starting nod for the Red Sox, his third this season.
+- The Red Sox are sending Bello (0-1) to the mound for his second start of the season.

-- His most recent appearance was out of the bullpen on Saturday when the righty tossed 2/3 innings against the Milwaukee Brewers while allowing hits.
+- In his last time out on Monday, the righty threw 2 2/3 innings against the Los Angeles Angels, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.